gomorpheus/morpheus-docs/release_notes/current.rst

 ..
 No highlights this time, small update
   .. include:: highlights.rst

 ..
-NOTE:: OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3
+WARNING:: OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3

 New Features
 ============